 BY: T. Franklin Murphy | December 2018

-Successful recovery demands a built in compassionate approach to relapses, working through the setbacks prevents the hopelessness that commonly infects paths to change.
+Successful recovery demands a compassionate approach towards relapses to prevent the hopelessness that commonly accompanies the occasional slips.

 Relapse is the dreaded word of families, programs, and most of all the person in recovery.
 Relapse has taken on so much negative connotation many programs and information guides has dispensed with the word all together.
 The stigma of addiction has softened with the opioid crisis but still persists.
 We hope as a society, we will continue to progress, embracing sufferers on their individual paths to recovery, including the setbacks encountered during this courageous journey back to wellness.
 Perhaps, its not the word that needs to be changed but our hearts.

 Every worthwhile endeavor, requiring significant change, is commonly beset with lapses.
 We rely too much on self-discipline as the sole mechanism to effect change.
 The mental resources deplete, and the courageous efforts are stymied in exhaustion.
 We accept this when a diet is broken, or a workout missed, but when the addicted stumble, we scorn their fall, second guess their resolve, and rush to implement harsher methods of control.

 "Every worthwhile endeavor, requiring significant change, is commonly beset with lapses."

 Success Depends on Skillful Response to Setbacks